top of page

 What if I have never pole vaulted before?

 If you are a brand-new vaulter, AWESOME!
 We welcome and encourage beginners – it means you can learn things correctly from the start :-).
 You need to sign up for 1 or 2 introductory sessions to acclimate to the sport of pole vault.
 This introductory session is an orientation to drills and format used during the group sessions.
 Among the things that will be covered include: Land drills, grip and hand placement, determining the take off foot, proper plant position and timing at a walking/marching pace, proper positions, pole drop, sprinting form, core exercises and partner plant drill.
 Once these introductory sessions are completed, when the new vaulter joins the regular practice group, they will have the knowledge and confidence to work out with more experienced vaulters.
 An introductory session is one hour, costs $50.
 These session will occur at a local track or at GMU as learning these skills and drills do not typically require the use of a pit.
-Please contact Coach Barborek directly to schedule this session.
+Go to the Registration tab to sign up for intro lessons.

 How do we pay?